 In addition to licensing qualified Professional Engineers and Surveyors, the Board has administrative authority to enforce the laws and rules pertaining to the practice of engineering and surveying in Arkansas.

-These professions are regulated in the public interest in order to safeguard life, health, property, and to promote the public welfare.
+In order to safeguard life, health and property and to promote the public welfare, the practice of engineering and surveying in the State of Arkansas.
 All licensees of the Board are expected to conduct themselves and their professional practices with these goals in mind.

 Enforcement actions may be taken against licensees for their professional conduct, and against unlicensed individuals or firms who are offering or performing engineering or surveying.
 If the conduct results in imminent and substantial endangerment to the public welfare, the individual may be referred to the local district attorney for possible criminal prosecution.